Elementary Education, Associate of Arts Oregon Transfer

 Students must successfully complete the following courses from the list of approved general education courses for the AAOT degree and a number of elective credits.

-Students may take any college-level course that would bring total credits to 90 quarter hours, including up to 12 credits of college-designated career and technical education (CTE) courses.
-Note: Some courses are considered career technical courses and have limitations within this degree, they are designated with "CTE" in the Course Description area of this catalog.
+Students may take any college-level course that would bring total credits to 90 quarter hours, including up to 12 credits of college-designated Career and Technical Education (CTE) courses.
+Note: Some courses are considered Career Technical Education courses and have limitations within this degree; they are designated with "CTE" in the Course Description area of this catalog.
 A maximum of nine (9) credits of PE185 sport/activity courses may be applied to the AAOT degree.
 All Honors courses may substitute for their equivalent requirements.

 Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.